maraf/Money/README.md

 ## Running the Blazor version locally

-The Blazor version is typical SPA web app with backend api.
+The Blazor version is a typical SPA web app with backend api.
 So you need to run two projects `Money.Api` & `Money.Blazor.Host`.
-We typically do from cmd:
+We typically do it from cmd/pwsh:

 ### Api
 ```